Sushil-Thapa/flask-pymongo-overview/PRESENTATION.md

 - a software architectural style that defines a set of constraints to be used for creating Web services.
 #### Characteristics of REST service
 1.  **Client-server based architecture :**_Client/server architecture is a computing model in which the server hosts, delivers and manages most of the resources and services to be consumed by the client._
 2.  **Stateless :** _A REST HTTP request consists of all the data needed by the server to understand and give back the response.
-Once a request is served, the server doesn't remember if the request has arrived after a while._
+Once a request is served, the server doesn't remember if the request has arrived after a while._$$
 3.  **Cacheable :** Cache is a component that stores data so future requests for the data can be served faster.
 The database can be a potential tuning piece in a web application.
 In order to scale an application well, we need to cache content and deliver it as a response._
 4.  **Multiple layered system :** _The REST API can be served from multiple servers.
 One server can request the other, and so forth._
 5.  **Representation of resources :** _The REST API provides the uniform interface to talk to.
 It also has the advantage of requesting a specific data format as the response.
 The Internet Media Type (MIME type) can tell the server that the requested resource is of that particular type._